LouisTier/OperationalResearch/README.md

 The experts who will evaluate these alternatives are **members of ADEME**, which is leading this study.

 For the MCDA we have to choose a method.
-ELECTRE I identifies a set of solutions while ELECTRE III ranks a set of solutions from best to worst - although it requires more computation than ELECTRE I. In addition, ELECTRE III **takes into account the preferences associated with the judgment criteria**.
+ELECTRE I identifies a set of solutions while ELECTRE III ranks a set of solutions from best to worst - although it requires more computation than ELECTRE I.
+In addition, ELECTRE III **takes into account the preferences associated with the judgment criteria**.
 It is through a weighting step that the different actors can give their opinions and express possible differences in judgment - Simos' method.
 We, therefore, **choose the ELECTRE III method**.

 ## **2. SIMOS method: calculation of indicator weights**

 We first evaluate the impact of the indicators using the SIMOS method.
 The decision-maker has previously sorted the criteria in the order of increasing importance that he prefers.
-He He can also add "**white cards**" between the criteria if he considers that **one criterion is much more important** than the important than the next one.
+He can also add "**white cards**" between the criteria if he considers that **one criterion is much more important** than the important than the next one.
 From this ranking, we calculate the non-normalized and then normalized weights of the criteria to finally obtain the following weight table:

 ![image](https://user-images.githubusercontent.com/105392989/173569132-bbab417e-7596-4282-bfce-267244a757cc.png)